Want to Learn How to Read Korean? Your One-stop Hangul Guide

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-Some Basic Korean Consonants (ㄱ, ㄴ, ㄷ, ㄹ, ㅁ, ㅂ, ㅅ, ㅈ, ㅎ)
+1. Learn the basic Korean consonants (ㄱ, ㄴ, ㄷ, ㄹ, ㅁ, ㅂ, ㅅ, ㅈ, ㅎ)

-In Korean, consonants have names that don’t correspond exactly to how they sound, just like we do in English.
+In Korean, consonants have names that don’t correspond exactly to how they sound, just like in English.
 (W is pronounced “double-u,” for example, even though that’s not the sound the letter actually makes in words.)
 It’s probably most important at this stage for you to focus on the actual sounds, but I’ve included the letter names below too.

 Note: Any of the above sound explanations are only approximations, and that remains the case throughout this post.
 Also, letters can produce different sounds depending on their place in a word (which we’ll touch on a bit later).